apache/pulsar/site2/website/versioned_docs/version-2.7.0/develop-schema.md

 ---
-id: version-2.7.0-develop-schema
+id: develop-schema
 title: Custom schema storage
-sidebar_label: Custom schema storage
+sidebar_label: "Custom schema storage"
 original_id: develop-schema
 ---

-By default, Pulsar stores data type [schemas](concepts-schema-registry.md) in [Apache BookKeeper](https://bookkeeper.apache.org) (which is deployed alongside Pulsar).
+By default, Pulsar stores data type [schemas](concepts-schema-registry) in [Apache BookKeeper](https://bookkeeper.apache.org) (which is deployed alongside Pulsar).
 You can, however, use another storage system if you wish.
 This doc walks you through creating your own schema storage implementation.

 In order to use a non-default (i.e. non-BookKeeper) storage system for Pulsar schemas, you need to implement two Java interfaces: [`SchemaStorage`](#schemastorage-interface) and [`SchemaStorageFactory`](#schemastoragefactory-interface).